Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Introduction

-As alluded to above, a practical question motivating much of this work, is whether, given a large database of source data, acquiring additional target data might further improve classification; this is usually difficult to test given the costs and unavailability of target data.
+As stated earlier, the practical question motivating this work, is whether, given a large database of source data, acquiring additional target data might further improve classification; this is usually difficult to test given the costs and unavailability of target data.
 Here, by capturing the interaction of source and target sample sizes in our rates, in terms of $\gamma$, we can sharply characterize those sampling regimes where target or source data are most beneficial.
-We then show that it is in fact possible to \emph{adapt} to unknown $\gamma$, i.e., request target labels only when beneficial, while also attaining nearly optimal classification rates in terms of unknown distributional parameters.
+We then show that it is in fact possible to \emph{adapt} to unknown $\gamma$, i.e., request target labels only when beneficial, while also attaining near- optimal rates in terms of unknown distributional parameters.